Scott-Rowland/ct-wipe-certifier/SECURITY.md

 If you discover a security vulnerability in CT-Wipe, please report it responsibly.

-Send details to:

-open a GitHub security advisory

-or open a private security advisory through GitHub.
+Report vulnerabilities by opening a private GitHub security advisory.

 Please include: